kirubeltadesse/kirubeltadesse.github.io/_pages/index.md

     - Explore and implement traditional theories of Anomaly detection
     - Explore and implement quantitative strategies for Anomaly detection

-If you have an idea and want to see if I’d be interested in helping, don't hesitate to contact me!
+If you have an idea and want to see if I’d be interested in helping, don't hesitate to get in touch with me!